 This key is used to activate or open the search bar in both windows and internet browsers.

-Ctrl+F3 in combination is used to convert the characters from upper to lower case in Microsoft Word and F3 when used with shift key will convert the alphabets to upper case.
+Ctrl+F3 in combination is used to convert the characters from upper to lower case in Microsoft Word and F3 when used with the shift key will convert the alphabet to upper case.

-If you are working in MS word, pressing F4 key alone will repeat the last action performed on word-sheet.
+If you are working in MS word, pressing the F4 key alone will repeat the last action performed on the word sheet.

 F5 Function Key

 This function key is used to reload or refresh the windows screen or browsers.
-In a word document, pressing F5 key open a “Find and Replace” dialog box.
+In a word document, pressing the F5 key opens a “Find and Replace” dialog box.
 In Microsoft PowerPoint, pressing F5 initiates the slideshow.